Threat assessment: Areas of need

 Threat assessment is relevant to many businesses and other venues, including schools.
 Threat assessment professionals, who include psychologists and law enforcement agents, work to identify and help potential offenders, guiding students to overcome underlying sources of anger, hopelessness or despair.
 These feelings can increase a student's risk of suicide, alcohol and drug use, physical abuse, dropping out and criminal activity.
 Threat assessment also applies to risk management.
 Information security risk managers often perform a threat assessment before developing a plan to mitigate those threats.

 Per a Senator King hearing in 2022, a top U.S. military officer was reprimanded by Senator King, the chairman of the committee, because the threat assessment surrounding the Russian conflict with Ukraine was not anywhere near the actual outcome.
 Senator King commented that additional arms could have been sent by the U.S. government more quickly to aid Ukraine defense if a more reliable assessment would have been performed.

+Schools

+Many U.S. states require schools have threat assessments including Florida, Kentucky, Maryland, Ohio, Pennsylvania, Rhode Island, Texas, Virginia, and Washington state, according to a 2023 EdWeek article citing Everytown an organization that advocates for firearm safety.

+The 2023 article "A state mandated school threat assessment: Here's what it means for students" reviews the results of a study funded by the U.S. Department of Justice that analyzed 23,000 student threat assessment done in Florida in the 2021-2022 school year.
+As the most comprehensive study so far done by University of Virginia researchers, the article states the assessments done that year produced mixed results.
+The main takeaways are that better data needs to be gathered by both states and school districts to ensure fairness, that threat assessments need to be fully funded to offer support to struggling students, that sixty-four percent of the student threats studied were transient, and that Black students were disproportionately referred for threat assessments.

+After the 2024 Apalachee High School shooting in Winder, Georgia, Education Week analyzed the subject in the article, "Why responding to student threats is so complicated."
+This case had reports to the FBI in 2023, but these reports did not lead to a conclusive identification of the then 13-year-old boy who about a year later used an AR-15 style rifle in the shooting.

+The article looks at how there were many systems in play between the FBI Atlanta Field Office, the Jackson County Sheriff's Office that alerted that areas schools, and then the Barrow County School District that was next to Jackson County but it wasn't determined if they got the warning, and no threat assessment team was in place at the school where the shooting happened.